beirern/Lane-Detection/README.md

   * Runs the Detection With Color Thresholding for White and Yellow
 * -canny
   * Runs the Detection With Canny Edge Detection for White and Yellow (Default True)
-* -adaptive
+* -otsu
-  * Changes thresholding method to Adaptive (default is otsu)
+  * Changes thresholding method to Otsu (default is adaptive)
 * --show-thresh
   * Outputs the thresholded image using cv2.imshow
 * -blob